-TTFLR5 - Power Transmission and Laboratory (Differential, Axle, Pinion, Automatic and Manual) - 5 credits Lecture 35 hrs/Laboratory 65 hrs/Outside the Classroom Work 25 hrs
+TTFLR5 - Power Transmission and Laboratory (Differential, Axle, Pinion, Automatic and Manual) - 5 credits Lecture 35 hrs/Laboratory 65 hrs

 One of the most important systems in a vehicle is the powertrain system which is composed of the transmission, transfer case and differential.
 This course studies all these systems and how they function.